Multiple Sclerosis Society of Canada

 About Multiple Sclerosis Society of Canada:

-Founded in 1948, the mission of Multiple Sclerosis Society of Canada (MS Society) is to connect and empower the MS community to create positive change.
-MS is an autoimmune disease of the central nervous system that can cause symptoms such as fatigue, lack of coordination, weakness, vision problems, and cognitive impairment.
-There is currently no cure for MS. The charity reports that Canada has one of the highest rates of MS in the world, with an estimated 90,000 Canadians living with the disease.
-MS Society of Canada has seven regional divisions across Canada, with a head office in Toronto.
-The charity runs four programs: Research; Public Education and Awareness; Client Programs and Services; and Government and Community Relations.
+Founded in 1948, Multiple Sclerosis Society of Canada (MS Canada) aims to connect with and empower people living with Multiple Sclerosis (MS).
+Its vision is a world free of MS. MS is a neurological disease of the central nervous system.
+There is currently no cure for MS. Canada has one of the highest rates of MS in the world, where an estimated 90,000 Canadians live with the disease.
+MS Canada has three programs: Research; Education, Awareness, and Advocacy; and Support Programs.

 My anchor